amoffat/tf-jitsi/README.md

 # Terraform Architecture

-There's two Terraform modules: "base" and "jitsi"
+There's two Terraform modules: "base" and "jitsi".
+I structured it this way because I wanted the flexibility to create multiple subdomain deployments using a common infrastructure.
+This meant that the base had to be separately managed TF state.

 ## Base module